Setup

 Owlistic consists of two main components:

-Navigate to the backend directory and build the Go application:
+Navigate to the server directory and build the Go application:

 cd src/backend